GjjvdBurg/paper2remarkable/README.md

 The script can be run through the ``p2r`` command line program or via Docker (see below).
 If you're using MacOS, you might be interested in the [Alfred workflow](#alfred) or [Printing to p2r](#printing).
 On Linux, a background terminal such as [Guake](http://guake-project.org/) can be very handy.
+Note that even without a reMarkable, this program can make downloading papers easier (just use the `-n` flag).

 ``paper2remarkable`` makes it as easy as possible to get a PDF on your reMarkable from any of the following sources: